-Transforming Working Lives call team Email: TWL@esrc.ukri.org
+• Email: pap@esrc.ukri.org

 Please read the full call specification for guidance before submitting your proposal.

 Introduction

 This is a guidance document created to assist applicants to this call in the completion of their proposal.
 It is specific to this call and should be used in conjunction with the following information: